sessionjs/client/README.md

     'Group id:', msg.type === 'group' ? msg.groupId : 'Not group',
     'Text:', msg.text ??
 'No text',
   )

-  // If you want to access more properties and experiment with them, use _envelope and _content
-  // msg._content = SignalService.Content <- useful message payload
-  // msg._envelope = EnvelopePlus <- message metadata
+  // If you want to access more properties and experiment with them, use getEnvelope and getContent msg.getContent() // => SignalService.Content <- useful message payload msg.getCnvelope() // => EnvelopePlus <- message metadata

+  // If you want to download attachments, use: msg.attachments.forEach(async attachment => console.log(await session.getFile(attachment)))
 })
 ```